GUILD MISSION STATEMENT

 * BoE crafting patterns and items gained from raids are also deposited into the Guild Bank to be sold.
 The only exception to this is if the item is BiS for our current progression tier, then the item distribution will be decided upon by Loot Council.

-* Donations are expected to be given by all members to the Guild Bank for raid materials, fish for feasts, flasks and potions (or the herbs needed to make them).
+* Donations are expected to be given by all members to the Guild Bank for raid materials, "fish" for "feasts" (carts), flasks and potions (or the herbs needed to make them).
 Be diligent in checking the Guild Bank to make sure we are not lacking in any of these areas, if we are, it is your responsibility as a Core Raider to make sure these items are stocked.
 If members do not have a gathering profession they can always grow them on their farm, or buy the items from the Auction House to deposit.

 * Our goal is to never have to implement any disciplinary action, but they must be in place to make sure everyone knows there are boundaries.

 2nd Offense: Benched for a raid week OR a 2nd Verbal Warning (depending on the offense at the Officers and GM discretion)

 3rd Offense: Demoted to Member until such a time when the Officers feel the issue has been resolved OR immediate removal from the guild (depending on the offense at the Officers and GM discretion)

 * Disciplinary actions can be taken for, but not limited to, the following:

 Abscences without notification on the forums